ulises-c/Automatic-Wire-Cutter/README.md

  - A semester long project for SJSU's ME106, Fundamentals of Mechatronics, class.

 ## The team behind the project
-- Members of Spartan Racing
+Everyone is a member of Spartan Racing
 - Ulises Chavarria
 - Josue Garcia
 - Francis Supnet